 And that’s the goal when creating any type of faux arrangement.

-When creating container garden, whether it’s real or faux, it’s important to use the thriller, filler and spiller method to container design.
+When creating a container garden, whether it’s real or faux, I follow the thriller, filler and spiller method to container design.

 So I shop for products that fulfill those roles so I have a variety to choose from when designing a centerpiece for the dining table.

 So here is what I look for when I’m shopping.